DeedWark/Kitterman-Docker/README.md

 # Kitterman-Docker

-This is Kitterman in a Docker image
+This is Kitterman SPF python tools in a Docker image -> [DockerHub](https://hub.docker.com/repository/docker/deedwark/kitterman)
 ## Installation

 You need docker installed on your machine -> [install](https://docs.docker.com/get-docker/)